SUSTAINED-RELEASE PRODUCT CANDIDATE TO TREAT EPISODIC DRY EYE

-Our newest product candidate, OTX-DED is a low dose, intracanalicular insert of dexamethasone for the treatment of patients with episodic dry eye disease.
-OTX-DED is designed to release dexamethasone over a period of two-to-three weeks for the short-term treatment of the signs and symptoms of dry eye disease.
-While it incorporates the same active drug as DEXTENZA, this is a new product candidate with a lower dose and smaller insert size.
+Our newest product candidate, OTX-DED, is a low dose, intracanalicular insert of dexamethasone for the treatment of patients with episodic dry eye disease.
+OTX-DED is designed to release dexamethasone over a period of two to three weeks for the short-term treatment of the signs and symptoms of dry eye disease.1

-Many dry eye patients experience episodic flares of their signs and symptoms which we believe are likely related to inflammation.
-Currently available topical steroids are used off label for dry eye and have preservatives which can result in ocular surface toxicity.
-They may also lead to adverse events such as elevated IOP or cataracts if used chronically.
-OTX-DED potentially offers these patients the opportunity to be treated with a non-abusable, physician-administered, preservative-free and hands-free steroid therapy.
-Because OTX-DED has a lower concentration of dexamethasone compared with DEXTENZA, we are able to leverage the DEXTENZA safety package generated to date.
+Many dry eye patients experience exacerbations of their signs and symptoms likely related to inflammation.3 Currently available topical ophthalmic steroids have preservatives4-8 which can result in ocular surface toxicity.9 These drops may also lead to adverse events such as elevated IOP or increased risk of infection if used chronically.10 OTX-DED may offer these patients the opportunity to be treated with a non-abusable, physician-administered, preservative-free and hands-free steroid therapy.1

 - Dexamethasone loaded in hydrogel